A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing

-\ABSTRACT{ The reliability of controlled experiments, or ``A/B tests," can often be compromised due to the phenomenon of network interference, wherein the outcome for one unit is influenced by other units.
-To tackle this challenge, we propose a machine learning-based method to identify and characterize heterogeneous network interference.
-Our approach accounts for latent complex network structures and automates the task of ``exposure mapping'' determination, which addresses the two major limitations in the existing literature.
-We introduce ``causal network motifs'' and employ transparent machine learning models to establish the most suitable exposure mapping that reflects underlying network interference patterns.
-Our method's efficacy has been validated through simulations on two synthetic experiments and a real-world, large-scale test involving 1-2 million Instagram users, outperforming conventional methods such as design-based cluster randomization and analysis-based neighborhood exposure mapping.
-Overall, our approach not only offers a comprehensive, automated solution for managing network interference and improving the precision of A/B testing results, but it also sheds light on users' mutual influence and aids in the refinement of marketing strategies. }
+\ABSTRACT{The reliability of controlled experiments, commonly referred to as ``A/B tests," is often compromised by network interference, where the outcomes of individual units are influenced by interactions with others.
+Significant challenges in this domain include the lack of accounting for complex social network structures and the difficulty in suitably characterizing network interference.
+To address these challenges, we propose a machine learning-based method.
+We introduce ``causal network motifs'' and utilize transparent machine learning models to characterize network interference patterns underlying an A/B test on networks.
+Our method's performance has been demonstrated through simulations on both a synthetic experiment and a large-scale test on Instagram.
+Our experiments show that our approach outperforms conventional methods such as design-based cluster randomization and conventional analysis-based neighborhood exposure mapping.
+Our approach provides a comprehensive and automated solution to address network interference for A/B testing practitioners.
+This aids in informing strategic business decisions in areas such as marketing effectiveness and product customization. }

-\KEYWORDS{experimental design, networks, interference, transparent machine learning, A/B testing} \HISTORY{}
+\KEYWORDS{experimental design, networks, interference, transparent machine learning, A/B testing}